 A Word About Treats

-It doesn’t help your cat and if you shower him with them constantly, you can make him fat, which is a health hazard that leads to serious illness and a shorter life.
+If you shower him with them constantly, you’ll make him fat, which leads to serious illness and a shorter life.

 From a training perspective, treats have to be what Jackson Galaxy calls “The Jackpot!
 Effect”.

 Cats are motivated by that one food where you see your buddy’s eyes open wide and his nose flare out, sniffing with great interest.

 It could be a special cat food, kibble, or human food such as turkey slices, hot dogs, salmon, chicken, tuna, or liver.

 If your cat has more than one Jackpot! food that you can alternate using.

 Break the food up into tiny bits (remember you’re not feeding him a meal, just using tiny bits as a reward.)

 Keep in mind it’s not just taste, but also smell and texture that a cat likes.